-One approach: Use theoretical considerations to develop a model for the mean function or other aspects of the conditional distribution.
+One approach: Use theoretical considerations specific to the situation to develop a specific model for the mean function or other aspects of the conditional distribution.

-The next two approaches require some terminology:
+The next two approaches (which have broader applicability) make model assumptions about joint or conditional distributions.
+They require some terminology: